 Another argument for HOTSHOT over pickle juice is that it might be more palatable than pickle juice though – although reportedly a lot of people still do not enjoy it.

 Looking through the lay press, I noticed a few other things worth mentioning.
-One of the founders of this products says “it doesn’t work for everybody.”
+One of the founders of this product says “it doesn’t work for everybody.”

 This is great from an honesty and transparency perspective.
 But it also can be used to simply brush things off if you purchase it and do not get the results the marketing promised.